-I acknowledge Westerby says the DISP rules don't define what amounts to a referral.
+Westerby also argues our Service didn't set up Mrs E's complaint until after we received her complaint form dated 24 April 2019.
+And that the DISP rules don't define what amounts to a referral.
 But DISP 2.8.2R says "...refers a complaint to the Financial Ombudsman Service...".
-In other words, when a complaint is sent or directed to our Service; DISP 2.8.2R contains nothing to suggest that our Service receiving all the completed forms or setting up the complaint on our system is relevant or necessary to either constituting a referral, or to meeting the six-month time limit provision.
+In other words, when a complaint is sent or directed to our Service; DISP 2.8.2R contains nothing to suggest that our Service receiving all the completed forms from the complainant themselves or setting up the complaint on our system is relevant or necessary to meeting the six-month time limit provision.

-Mr E emailed our Service on 28 February 2019, and I'm satisfied that email asked our Service to investigate his complaint about Westerby's responsibilities in the matter of his SIPP, as he was dissatisfied with Westerby's responses so far.
-So I'm satisfied Mr E's email dated 28 February 2019 constituted a referral of his complaint about Westerby to our Service.
+Taking everything into account, I don't think it would be reasonable to conclude that Mr E's email of 28 February 2019 did not constitute a referral of Mrs E's complaint to our Service.

 And whether or not communication between our Service and Mr E mentioned the six-month time limit makes no difference to that, as Westerby has suggested.

-Given all this, my decision is that Mr E did not refer his complaint to us too late under the six-month time limit provision.

-Therefore, I've gone on to consider the merits of Mr E's complaint.
+Therefore, I'm satisfied Mrs E's complaint about Westerby has not been referred to us too late under the six-month time limit provision.
+Given this, I've gone on to consider the merits of her complaint.